c2003-tamu/maroon-health-site/README.md

-# README
+# Maroon Health Site

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version 3.1.2

+* PLEASE ENSURE YOU ARE IN THE DOCKER CONTAINER PROVIDED BY PROFESSOR WADE

-* System dependencies
+* To install dependencies run: bundle install

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* To create database run: rails db:create

+* To migrate database changes run: rails db:migrate

+* To import medication data run: rails import:medications

+* To run: rails s --binding=0.0.0.0

+* Uses CI/CD, so deployment is handled automatically by Heroku